JachymT/a-level-cs-blog/Algorithms and programming/2.3/2.3.1/Notes.md

 ...
 ```

+INSERTION IS MORE EFFICIENT THAN BUBBLE FOR NEARLY SORTED LISTS BUT BUBBLE IS BETTER FOR SMALLER LISTS

 ### Merge Sort
 Merge sort works by spliting a list into two smaller lists recursively untill the list have a length of 1.
 These sublists then considered sorted, and can be merged with adjacent sorted sublists.
 Lists are merged in a way to keep them sorted.
 The final remaining list is sorted and fully merged.
 - Divide and Conquer